pivotal/docs-tap/scst-scan/observing.md

 ### <a id="diasble-scst-store"></a> Disable Supply Chain Security Tools - Store

-The installation of Supply Chain Security Tools - Scan assumes that the Supply Chain Security Tools - Store is already present.
+Supply Chain Security Tools - Store is a prerequisite for installing Supply Chain Security Tools - Scan.
-If you choose to install without the Supply Chain Security Tools - Store,  you need to edit the configurations to disable the Store.
+If you choose to install without the Supply Chain Security Tools - Store,  you need to edit the configurations to disable the Store:

     ```yaml
     ---